SURVANT-Cryp/DRIFT-COPY-PASTE-Poetics/README.md

 – Sharon Mesmer<br>
 https://www.pw.org/content/can_flarf_ever_be_taken_seriously?cmnt_all=1/<br>

-“Don’t for heaven's sake, be afraid of talking nonsense!
+“Don’t for heaven’s sake, be afraid of talking nonsense!
 But you must pay attention to your nonsense.”<br>
 – Ludwig Wittgenstein<br>

 “Walter Benjamin adopted the concept of the urban observer both as an analytical tool and as a lifestyle.
 Debord defines the dérive as ‘a mode of experimental behavior linked to the conditions of urban society: a technique of rapid passage through varied ambiances.’
 It is an unplanned journey through a landscape, usually urban, in which participants drop their everyday relation and ‘let themselves be drawn by the attractions of the terrain and the encounters they find there’.”<br>